 - Cite the page number or section heading.

-of inferring.
+instead of inferring.

 This forces the model out of summarization mode into citation mode.
-It gets slower, but shallowness disappears.
+It gets slower, but the shallowness disappears.

-Step 3: Give an output structure template
+Step 3: Give an output-structure template

 Don’t let it freestyle.
 Provide a table or Markdown skeleton:

-Output as a table:
+Output as a table with these columns:

-| Risk | Likelihood (low/med/high) | Quote from document | Page |
+Risk | Likelihood (low/med/high) | Quote from document | Page

 Then below the table, list: